Kadisha Valley: Monastery of Our Lady of Hawqa

 Saydet Hawqa is situated at an altitude of 1150m between Qannubin and Qozhaya Monasteries, at the base of an enormous cave.
 It was founded in the late 13th century by villagers from Hawqa.
 The hermitage appears to have been located on a wide platform at mid-level, where there is a water reservoir fed by channels.
 The upper level, only accessible by ladder, is a cave some 47m long, where the wealth of medieval pottery and arrowheads that have been found suggests its use as a refuge.
 Traces of fortifications have also been found in the Aassi Hauqqa (cave) at 1170m altitude.
-Archaeological finds show that this cave was in use in Palaeolithic, Roman, and medieval times.
+Archaeological finds show that this cave was in use in Palaeolithic, Roman, and Medieval times.

 Monastery of Mar Sarkis

 The Monastery of Mar Sarkis, also called Ras Al Nahr, overlooks Ehden, Kfarsghab, Bane and Hadath El Jebbeh.
 Given its exceptional location overlooking the valley at an altitude of 1500m, the monastery is called the Watchful Eye of Qadisha.
 It is dedicated to Saints Sarkis and Bakhos (Saints Sergius and Bacchus).
 The name Ras Al Nahr means the top of the river as it is in the vicinity of the Mar Sarkis source, the main contributor to the Qlaynsieh River which joins the Qannubin River in the valley.

-The first church of Saints Sarkis and Bakhos was built in the mid 8th Century A.D. on the ruins of a Canaanite temple dedicated to a god of agriculture.
+The first church of Saints Sarkis and Bakhos was built in the mid 8th Century A.D. on the ruins of a Canaanite temple dedicated to a god of agriculture - Dagan.
 Next to it, another church dedicated to Our Lady was constructed in 1198 A.D.
 Several buildings were added from 1404 till 1690, when Patriarch Estephan Douaihy restored part of the buildings.